omz/ColorSense-for-Xcode/README.md

 Simply build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).

+If you get a "Permission Denied" error while building, please see [this issue](https://github.com/omz/ColorSense-for-Xcode/issues/1).

 ## Limitations

 * It only works for constant colors, something like `[UIColor colorWithWhite:foo * bar + 1 alpha:baz]` won't work.